Perturbative quantum simulation: Numerical Simulation

 \subsection{Multiple subsystems}

 Finally, we show that our method could be extended to simulate systems consisting of multiple clusters.
-We consider the out-of-equilibrium dynamics of a one-dimensional interacting spin clusters with the Hamiltonian $H=H^{\rm loc} + V^{\rm int}$ with the local Hamiltonian and interactions on the boundary as
+We consider the out-of-equilibrium dynamics of one-dimensional interacting spin clusters with the Hamiltonian $H=H^{\rm loc} + V^{\rm int}$ with the local Hamiltonian and interactions on the boundary as

 Here, $\hat \sigma_{l,i}$ represents Pauli operators acting on the $i$th site of $l$th subsystem.
 The interactions in each subsystem are identical $J_l=J_0 = 1$, while interactions between subsystems $f_l$ are generated randomly from $[0,0.5]$.
 The external field is set as $h = 1$.
 This Hamiltonian could be interpreted as a toy model representing certain features of holographic bulk in the $2+ 1$ dimension.
-The model captures properties of charged black holes.
-For instance, the Penrose diagram of the Reissner-Nordstrstrom or the Kerr black hole in four dimensions is a chain of black or white holes, old or new universes, while quantum information is propagating among different patches of the spacetime.

 In the numerical simulation, we consider the spin cluster model consisting of $6$ clusters.
 We simulate up to $48$ qubits with operations only on $8+1$ qubits.
 We show the averaged time-evolved magnetisation $M_z = \sum_i \braket{ \hat{\sigma}_i^z}$ and the nearest-neighbour correlation function $\bar{C_1} = \frac{1}{N-1}\sum_i \braket{ \hat{\sigma}_i^z\hat{\sigma}_{i+1}^z}$ and long-range correlations with the first site $\bar{C_2} = \frac{1}{N-1}\sum_i \braket{ \hat{\sigma}_1^z\hat{\sigma}_{i}^z}$ and the Loschmidt echo $\mathcal{G}(t)$ in Fig.~\ref{fig:corr_SM} (b).